HewlettPackard/cxi-k8s-device-plugin/README.md

     -f ./deploy/hpecxi-device-plugin-ds.yaml
 ```

-> Image only available at `hub.docker.hpecorp.net` for now.
-Make sure to login prior to run the command.
+> #### Make sure the IPAM definitions in the `./deploy/NetworkAttachmentDefinition` are follwoing your cluster network requirements.